Your cart

 Brownsville, the shadow of Ka and his pedigree

-Not for nothing, besides Marciano, the other standard bearer and, in part, the unsung hero of the new sound, is the Brownsville emcee known as Ka.
-His figure, albeit less than marginal in the Nineties rap game, nowadays stands out on the Brooklyn skyline, casting new lights in his shadow.
+Not for nothing, besides Marciano, the other standard bearer and, in part, the unsung hero of the new sound, was the Brownsville emcee known as Ka.
+His figure, albeit less than marginal in the Nineties rap game, used to stand out on the Brooklyn skyline, casting new lights in his shadow.
+As he passed away on October 12th, 2024, it’s only right we tell more about his craft and story.

 Ka’s turning point is the Nightbreed group, in connection with emcee Oddbrawl The Lyrical Juggernaut.
 This can be considered the first true incarnation of the fluid, subdued rhyming, with the dark and nocturnal character for which we know and love the Brownsville rapper today.